Coronavirus Observatory: Tracking the Pandemic in the Arctic and the Antarctic

 - Nunavut Response (Travel): In Nunavut, measures include an order for anyone arriving in the territory to go into mandatory self-isolation for 14 days, with an exception made for people from southern Canada entering to provide essential services (such as RCMP, healthcare or municipalities); they will only undergo enhanced screening and daily check-ins.
 However, if these workers are travelling from high-risk areas, no exception will be made.

-- Yukon Response (Closures and Restrictions): Yukon has suspended classes at public schools until 15 April; closed all public indoor recreational facilities, libraries and hospitals to visitors until further notice; closed bars until further notice; reduced seating in restaurants by 50% and, as of 26 March, will only allow take-out and delivery; closed all hair salons, barber shops, tattoo parlours, nail salons and massage therapists from 25 March; and banned gatherings of more than 10.
+- Yukon Response (Closures and Restrictions): Yukon has suspended classes at public schools for the remainder of the 2019-2020 school year; closed all public indoor recreational facilities, libraries and hospitals to visitors until further notice; closed bars until further notice; reduced seating in restaurants by 50% and, as of 26 March, will only allow take-out and delivery; closed all hair salons, barber shops, tattoo parlours, nail salons and massage therapists from 25 March; and banned gatherings of more than 10.
 At the territory’s three hospitals, only two people will be permitted to visit maternity/newborn patients, sick children, patients at end of life or in emergency situations.
 International school trips, including those to Alaska, have been cancelled.

 - NWT Response (Closures and Restrictions): In NWT, the government had initially advised against all mass gatherings of more than 50 people and restricted visits to long-term care facilities and acute care sites.
 As of 22 March, NWT has advised the cancellation of all gatherings, irrespective of size, number of participations, and whether it will be indoors or outdoors; and has also recommended the closure of all tour operators, bottle depots, gyms and fitness centres, museums and art galleries, bars and nightclubs, theatres, buffet-style restaurants, barber shops, hair/nail salons, massage therapists and other personal service establishments.